Deniska1980-data/IssueCoin-HR-AI-Agent-System-for-Cloud-Automation/README.md

 The project is divided into several functional agents:

-- 🧠 **IssueCoin HR Agent** – the main supervisor, responsible for coordination, reporting, and email communication.
+- 🧠 **IssueCoin HR Agent** – the main supervisor, responsible for coordination, reporting and email communication.
-- 👩‍💻 **Attendance Agent** – processes employee leave requests using Microsoft Forms, OneDrive, n8n, and SendGrid.
+- 👩‍💻 **Attendance Agent** – processes employee leave requests using Microsoft Forms, OneDrive, n8n and SendGrid.
-- 🧳 **OnOff_Boarding Agent** – handles employee onboarding and offboarding workflows via Azure Logic Apps, OneDrive, Outlook, and SendGrid API.
+- 🧳 **OnOff_Boarding Agent** – handles employee onboarding and offboarding workflows via Azure Logic Apps, OneDrive, Outlook and SendGrid API.
 - 📁 **Other agents (Access, Payroll, Reports)** will be added later as the HR ecosystem expands.

 Each agent reports to its superior – the **IssueCoin HR Agent**, who supervises them and will eventually use **Azure OpenAI** as its “brain” for autonomous reasoning and decision-making.